Become a DanceSafe Affiliate

 - “Be safe!
 Test it before you ingest it.”

-- “Watch out for counterfeit MDMA!”
+- “Watch out for counterfeit (drug)!”

 - “Be responsible and test your shit!”

 - “Safety first.
-Testing kits save lives.”
+Test kits save lives.”

 DanceSafe is nonjudgmental when it comes to drug use.
-We recognize that psychoactive drugs can be both fun and beneficial when used responsibly.
+We honor that drugs can be both fun and beneficial when used responsibly.
 However, there is a big difference between promoting responsible drug use and promoting drug use irresponsibly.
 In applying to become a DanceSafe affiliate, you are also agreeing to become a representative for harm reduction.

 And lastly, although this might go without saying, do not use derogatory language when referring to those who have developed problems associated with their drug use.
 People who get into trouble with drugs deserve as much respect as anyone else, and we won’t tolerate insulting language towards these members of our community.
-This includes the term “addict.”
-Referring to people as addicts simply because they have a problematic relationship with drugs minimizes how complex this relationship can be, and promotes the false idea that all problematic drug use is the same thing as addiction.
-People who use drugs are people first and foremost, always.

-3. Don’t be a racist, sexist, trans or homophobic asshole.
+3. Don’t be an asshole.